 Press GUIDE, then press 2 for DELAYED RECORDING.
 Press number buttons 1, 2 or 3 for ONE TIME, DAILY, or WEEKLY RECORDING.
 Follow the flashing instructions on screen to complete the programming.
+The programs are identified by numbers from 1 to 8.

 Remember to press 0 before single-digit channel numbers, times, and dates - for example, 0 and 6 for channel 6.